-For the RPC version of Topaz the default gemnetid parameter is gemnetobject, which is the GemStone service name in most GemStone installations.
+For the RPC version of Topaz the default gemnetid parameter is gemnetobject.
 You may also use gemnetdebug or your own custom gem service.
 RPC versions of Topaz cannot start linked sessions.

-For linked Topaz (started with topaz -L or -l), the default gemnetid is gcilnkobj.
-Use the status command to verify that this parameter is gcilnkobj or ".
+For linked Topaz (started with topaz-L or -1), the default gemnetid is gcilnkobj.
+Use the status command to verify that this parameter is gcilnkobj.
 This makes the first session to log in a linked session.
 It is only possible to have one linked session per topaz process.